hellmarbecker/imply-news/README.md

 While the possible states are always the same, different transition matrices can exist (to model the compelling switching event.)
 The entire configuration is in YAML format and is held in `news_config.yaml`.

 The transition matrices are organized as a dictionary, there should be an entry with key `"default"`.

+### Components of the news data generator

+`news_process.py`

+The generator script proper.
+It writes its result to standard output.

+`news_config.yml`

+State values and transition matrices

+`news_simulator.sh`

+Driver script, handles mode selection and sends the main script's output to `kafkacat`.